This is an undergraduate level course covering the fundamental concepts of networking as embodied in the Internet.

 should post some important

-rules about my sections so students can know what to expect and register accordingly.
+information about CS 353 (especially about rules) so students can know what to expect and register accordingly.

 I tend to be a stickler to rules, so there will be no exceptions

 (In general, I'm bound by my own written rules and I have to stick to them.)

 Someone students don't understand why I am so strict with rules.
 Some think that it's just a power trip for me.

 The reason for sticking to rules is that I have the responsibility of treating all students fairly!

 If I apply one rule to one student and don't apply the same rule to another student, I think that's totally unfair.